Editable Document Teasers

 Editable Document Teasers based on Includes and an extended version of Document Teasers provide a simple way to setup teasers and the possiblity to define the UI with a paramsSchema.

 If you set editableContent: true as return value, a user can overwrite the single directive values within the local document.
-These overwrites will be stored and sent to the include resolve function for consideration.
-This allows the implementation of an Editable Teaser workflow.

 An example of an includes return value: